oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-cloud-native/helidon-cloud-native.md

 {"outcome":"UP","status":"UP","checks":[{"name":"deadlock","state":"UP","status":"UP"},{"name":"diskSpace","state":"UP","status":"UP","data":{"free":"1.40 TB","freeBytes":1534390464512,"percentFree":"76.69%","total":"1.82 TB","totalBytes":2000796545024}},{"name":"heapMemory","state":"UP","status":"UP","data":{"free":"919.13 MB","freeBytes":963775960,"max":"16.00 GB","maxBytes":17179869184,"percentFree":"99.36%","total":"1.00 GB","totalBytes":1073741824}}]}
 ```

-The default info contains information on the microservices use of resources (CPU, Memory , disk usage and so on)
+The default info contains information on the microservices use of resources (CPU, Memory , disk usage and so on) This information could be gathered and processed by a managment tool to see if there was a approaching problem due to memory leaks, lack of storage etc.

 ## Step 3: Liveness
 Services like kubenetes will know if a microservice has crashed as the application will have exited, but detecting that the service is not properly responding to requests is harder.
 Eventually most programs will get into some kind of resource starvation request like a deadlock.
 Cloud native platforms like Kubernetes have `liveness` tests which check to see if the microservice is alive (e.g. not in deadlock) If the service is not responding then the cloud native platform can restart it.